Brandenburg Navy

-In 1682, Frederick William, the prince-elector of Brandenburg, who was intensely involved in the navy's affairs, secured the navy a base at Greetsiel, but they shifted to Emden a year later.
+In 1682, Frederick William, the Great Elector, the prince-elector of Brandenburg, who was intensely involved in the navy's affairs, secured the navy a base at Greetsiel, but they shifted to Emden a year later.
 Frederick William died in 1688, and his descendants took no interest in the Brandenburg Navy.
 Frederick III and his grandson Frederick the Great recognized that they could never compete directly with the great maritime powers and concentrated instead on building the best army in Europe while maintaining good relations with naval powers such as Denmark and the Netherlands.
 The overseas colonies were eventually sold to the Dutch in 1721.
 In 1701, Frederick was crowned King in Prussia, marking a shift from Brandenburg to Prussia as the most important Hohenzollern realm.
 The Brandenburg Navy was consequently merged into the Prussian Navy that year.